WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 ## Training Data

 The WMT Metrics shared task takes place yearly since 2008.
 You may want to use data from previous editions to tune/train your metric.
-The following table provides links to the descriptions, the data and the findings papers of the previous editions.
-The data can be used for training metrics and further analysis.
+The following table provides links to the descriptions, the _raw_ data and the findings papers of the previous editions:

 | year | MQM | DA system level |DA segment level | relative ranking | paper | .bib |
 |------|:---:|:---------------:|:---------------:|:--:|:--:|:--:|